cgramata/eSparkCC/README.md

 == Running the Program ==

-Make sure the following files are in the directory you created: codingChallengeMain.py, curriculumAssignment.py, currSize.py, importExportData.py, studentResultObject.py, translateData.py, domain_order.csv, and
+= Macs =

-student_tests.csv.
+Make sure the following folders are in the same directory you created: csvFiles and logic.

-Using Terminal, navigate to the directory containing the files mentioned.
-Once there enter
+Using Terminal, navigate to the folder, "logic."
+Once there enter the following command:
-this: "python codingChallengeMain.py."
+"python codingChallengeMain.py."

 == Setup ==